-This course will introduce students to the stateof-the-art in critical thinking about history and history writing.
+Survey of the history of the United States from the close of reconstruction to the present time, stressing political, economic, social and cultural developments.
+Offered in fall and spring.
+HIS 210W Historiography: Varieties of the Historical Interpretatons history writing.
 It will assist students in developing a sound appreciation of the recent challenges to historians and their craft from (largely) literary quarters-especially from deconstructionists of various stripes and commitments.
-We will negotiate what is actually an old problem in epistemology- the essential tension as it were between knowing everything and knowing nothing, in this case about the past.
+We will negotiate what is actually an old problem in epistemology-the essential tension as it were between knowing everything and knowing nothing, in this case about the past.
 Integral to this pursuit will be to cultivate a Christian understanding of this great debate, conversation, between modernity and the Enlightment and its post-modern challengers.
 The course normally will be taken in the spring semester of the junior year.
 Offered every spring.
 Writing-intensive course.